Table of Contents

-Ingress routing allows for lots of rate cards to be used with or without a prefix.
-This is checked according to the longest prefix first through to the shortest for a match.
-If no prefix is matched then it will begin matching the rules of the rate cards and rate cards with mutually exclusive destinations will route without problems.
-If there are multiple rate cards with the same prefixes in ingress routing, you must specify a dial plan of a tech prefix to correctly identify the correct card to be used.
+Ingress routing allocates incoming attempts to designated rate card, which in turn egress through a specified provider.
+It allows for multiple rate cards to be used with or without a prefix.
+This is checked according to the longest prefix first, then the shortest for a match.
+If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
+If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.

-Tariff lets you select the rate card to be used on the customer account.
+Tariffs let you select which rate card is used on a customer's account.

-It is possible for multiple customers to share the same IP address and to be distinguished by Tech Prefix.
-Multiple rate cards can be separated with the help of a tech prefix.
+It is possible for multiple customers to share the same IP address, and to be sorted by Tech Prefix.
+It allows lets providers separate multiple rate cards.

-This will impose a limit on how many channels are allowed through this ingress route.
-This is an independent setting from any customer imposed channel limitations which will still apply.
+Here you can place limits on how many channels are allowed through each ingress route.
+It is an independent setting from any customer imposed channel limitations which will still apply.

-A dial string will only let the entered prefixes pass through, listed as one per line.
-Note: Both prefix and regular expressions are allowed, for example, if you only wanted to allow UK Landline you could use:
+A dial string will only allow entered prefixes to plass, listed as one per line.
+Both prefix and regular expressions are allowed.
+For example, if you only wanted to allow UK Landline you could use:

 - Regular Expression (RegEx)

 Missing BYE Protection

 A VoIP call is stateful, though its protocol is stateless.
 This means that both sides of the conversation have to be told when to finish the call.
 They do this with a BYE message.
 If the BYE message goes missing, the call will continue forever.
 The following are the methods we use to stop that from happening.